Caneberries & Strawberries (Blackberries and Raspberries)

 When planted in the garden, caneberries will perform best in full sun.
 Six hours of direct sun would be a minimum.
-Amend the soil as needed with organic plant material such as Master Nursery Gold Rush, Master Nursery Bumper Crop or similar.
+Amend the soil as needed with organic plant material such as Master Nursery® Gold Rush, Master Nursery® Bumper Crop or similar.
 The soil should be kept moist, but not soggy.
-Let the top 2 to 3 inches dry out before watering again.
+Let the top two to three inches dry out before watering again.
 It is better to underwater caneberries than to overwater them because of their susceptibility to root rots.

-Blackberries are planted 4 to 6 feet apart.
-Clip the canes to 6 inch stubs and plant to the soil level visible on the stubs.
+Blackberries are planted four to six feet apart.
+Clip the canes to six inch stubs and plant to the soil level visible on the stubs.
 When new growth appears, remove and destroy any stubs which have not sprouted.
 Stiff caned blackberries need no support, but can be confined between two wires to save space.
 Blackberries bear fruit on canes that grew the previous season.
-When 2 year old canes are fruiting, new shoots are sprouting from the base.
+When two year old canes are fruiting, new shoots are sprouting from the base.
 They bear the following year.
 Canes fruit only once.
 The object of pruning is to remove fruited canes and to select strong new canes.
-Trailing Blackberries should be cut to the ground after fruiting.
+Trailing blackberries should be cut to the ground after fruiting.
 New growth that sprouts during the last part of summer will fruit the following year.
-Many gardeners will train trailing Blackberries on a wire or trellis to get them off the ground.
+Many gardeners will train trailing blackberries on a wire or trellis to get them off the ground.

 Blackberry fruit sometimes gets hard and does not ripen.
 This is due to the redberry mite.
 Spray the plant with Sulfur, when the fruit starts to develop and then at two-week intervals.